tomsWebConsulting/twcsl/v7.1/Element/Header/Header Menu Mobile Outline/README.md

 * **2024-12-31**

-  * add icon active feature
+  * added icon active feature
-  * restructure code
+  * restructured code
   * bumped version to 0.43.0

 * **2023-08-30**

-  * add expandable feature
+  * added expandable feature
   * bumped version to 0.3.0

 * **2023-03-29**

-  * fix for user accounts info showing when it shouldn't
+  * fixed user accounts info showing when it shouldn't
   * bumped version to 0.2.2

 * **2023-03-22**

-  * fix for menu not being built in editor
+  * fixed menu not being built in editor
   * bumped version to 0.2.1

 * **2022-04-30**

-  * fix for blowing away menu action and cta elements
+  * fixed blowing away menu action and cta elements
-  * fix for layout issues, use ul instead of divs
+  * fixed layout issues, use ul instead of divs
   * bumped version to 0.2.0

 * **2021-11-21**